Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 - added some Notes about buffs.
 They have dynamic values that would be shown for buffs that have no icon and were bloating the detailed buffs list.
 - automatic turn on tesla mods if all checks are ok
 - reorganized notes/journal to be easyer to read
-.
+- some beasts may byte and hold your leg for a few seconds preventing you from moving, others may even knock you down.
+- attacking mutant zombies may make them teleport you, more info on the docs
+- quests may have raiders waiting for the treasure to be found and ambush you
+- treasure maps may attract raiders when you open the treasure
+- poison will block enemies new abilities, including psyonic
+- psyonic resistance will help against mutant teleports .
 --------- v0.9a -----------
 - initial release.